thiesgehrmann/markerQuant/README.md

  * **generateMarkers**: Generate markers for the targets specified in the config file
  * **quantifyTargets**: Quantify the targets specified in the config file
  * **deseqTests**: Perform the differential expression tests specified in the config file.
+(All DESeq stuff won't work for the example dataset)
  * **deseqNorm**: Normalize the expression based on the library size
  * **deseq**: Normalize and do the tests